holland01/YAQ3R/notes/specific-todos.md

 [feature/effect_shaders]
-* Go through each effect function entry in the lookup table found in effect_shader.cpp.
-There should be a return false in the event that the evaluated token params aren't recognized (while assigning a default to keep things running).
-Log these.

-Also log any situations where a token key for the lookup table itself isn't recognized (this check is right before the table is used).

-[feature/effect_shaders]
 * Review the section in the Q3 Shader Manual for the tcModScale effect; it should shed some light on issues happening with the renderer's current implementation.